-February marks the one year anniversary of Two Days Off.
+February marks the one year anniversary of Two Days Off (although September feels like our real anniversary being the month we launched our website and made everything “legit”).
 12 months ago I launched 3 styles and 3 accessories on Etsy, two of which were the Olivia and Suki Tops.
 I vividly remember the combination of fear, doubt, and optimism as I entered this new world of entrepreneurship.
 And over the past year have continued to feel each with regularity.

 Two Days Off didn’t begin as a sustainable clothing company.
 The essence of what would become this company actually began as a feeling for me over 3 years ago.
 I describe this feeling with one-word: ease.
 I was in a place in my life where I was constantly asking myself how to achieve a life that embodied the feeling of ease.
 This question led me to many answers.
 For me it meant physical and mental health, feeling unburdened by daily challenges, and winning over myself each day.
 In practice, it translated to becoming more mindful of all aspects of my life and my impact on the world.